Encode-guidelines/guidelines/docs/digitalcl.md

 **Bibliography**:

-Mahony 2011: S. Mahony, *Research Communities and Open Collaboration:
+Mahony, Simon.
+"Research Communities and Open Collaboration:
-The Example of the Digital Classicist Wiki*, in *Digital Medievalist 6*.
+The Example of the Digital Classicist Wiki". *Digital Medievalist* 6 (2011).
-Available:
+Available at:
 [<u>http://doi.org/10.16995/dm.26</u>](http://doi.org/10.16995/dm.26)

-Terras 2010: M. Terras, *The Digital Classicist: Disciplinary Focus and Interdisciplinary Vision*.
-In S. Mahony, G. Bodard, *Digital Research in the Study of Classical Antiquity*, London 2010, 171-189
+Terras, Melissa.
+"The Digital Classicist: Disciplinary Focus and Interdisciplinary Vision".
+In *Digital Research in the Study of Classical Antiquity*, edited by S. Mahony, G. Bodard, 171-189.
+London: Routledge, 2010.